VermeilChan/MetalSlugFontReborn/Docs/INSTALL-LINUX.md

    - Click `Generate And Save Image` to create the stylized image.

 6. **View the Result:**
-   - The program will save the stylized image on your desktop.
+   - The program will save the stylized image.
+By default, it will be saved on your desktop.
+You can choose a different location if desired.